geode-sdk/docs/mods/guidelines.md

  * The mod is **logically incompatible** with another mod on the index (for example, two mods that completely reshape `MenuLayer` in different ways are never going to be compatible)
  * The mod **looks bad**.
 We won't shame you for not having HJfod's UI skills

+## Mods using Generative AI

+Due to controversy among developers regarding the subject, mods that utilize **Generative AI** have to follow these additional guidelines in relation to their AI usage.

+ * The mod **may not grant an unfair advantage** in gameplay or anything else to people through the use of AI
+ * The mod **may not compromise the integrity of user-created content**.
+In essence, this means that **no mod is allowed to use AI for placing, modifying, or deleting objects**, though it is not limited to just those.
+ * The AI model is only, and as provably as one can reasonably expect, **trained on consentually and transparently obtained data**.
+Any mod found to be breaking this rule would be found to be in violation of the "collecting user data without consent" hard-ban rule, and subsequently result in the developer being immediately and permanently banned from the index
+ * The mod **must visibly and unambiguously communicate to the user its use of AI** prior to them clicking on it (similar to [paid mods](/mods/publishing#what-about-paid-mods)).

+In addition, all mods utilizing AI **must be manually verified** on the index and **approved unilaterally by Geode lead developers**, regardless of whether the developer is verified on the index or not.